valskalla/odin/README.md

 - Context is a first-class citizen.
 No more `TheadLocal` MDCs.
 - Position tracing implemented with macro instead of reflection considerably boosts the performance
 - Own performant logger backends for console and log files
-- Composable loggers and writers
+- Composable loggers to bring different loggers together

 Standing on the shoulders of `cats-effect` type classes, Odin abstracts away from concrete effect types, allowing users to decide what they feel comfortable with: `IO`, `ZIO`, `monix.Task`, `ReaderT` etc. The choice is yours.